easybuilders/easybuild-docs/docs/extended-dry-run.md

 ### Temporary directories as build/install directories {: #extended_dry_run_overview_build_install_dirs }

-To make very sure that EasyBuild does not touch any files or directories during the dry run, the build and (software/module) install directories are replaced by subdirectories of the temporary directory used by that particular EasyBuild session.
+To make very sure that SimpleBuild does not touch any files or directories during the dry run, the build and (software/module) install directories are replaced by subdirectories of the temporary directory used by that particular SimpleBuild session.

-In the background, the values for `self.builddir`, `self.installdir` and `self.installdir_mod` are changed in the `EasyBlock` instance(s) being used; this also affects the use of the `%(builddir)s` and `$(installdir)s` values in easyconfig files.
+In the background, the values for `self.builddir`, `self.installdir` and `self.installdir_mod` are changed in the `SimpleBlock` instance(s) being used; this also affects the use of the `%(builddir)s` and `$(installdir)s` values in simpleconfig files.

 Although the build and install directories are effectively temporary directories during a dry run (under a prefix like